MHaggis/sigZap/README.md

 It provides a user-friendly interface to quickly and efficiently query different rule sets.
 The application connects to a SQLite database where the rule sets are stored and allows the user to select a specific category and enter a search term.
 The results are then displayed in a clear and readable format.
-This tool is particularly useful for network administrators and security analysts who need to quickly identify and analyze network traffic patterns and potential security threats.
+This tool is particularly useful for network administrators and security analysts who need to quickly find rules that match a specific search term.

 ## How to use SigZap